 Children Missing in Education: Children missing in education is often an indicator for other potential safeguarding concerns.
-The College has measures, through its attendance reporting and follow up procedures, to ensure it is following up on students, who could potentially be "missing in education" - need to look at attendance policy.
+The College has measures, through its attendance reporting and follow up procedures, to ensure it is following up on students, who could potentially be "missing education" and where appropriate report any absence related concern to the Local Authority need to look at attendance policy and missing education process.